ps1437/interview-preparations/java-spring.md

 6. **Spring Boot**
    - What is Spring Boot?
 Why should you use it?
    - What is the difference between Spring Boot and Spring MVC?
-   - Explain the @SpringBootApplication and @EnableAutoConfiguration annotations.
+   - Explain the @SpringBootApplication and @EnableAutoConfiguration annotations in Spring Boot.
-   - What is Spring Boot Actuator and its advantages?
+   - What is Spring Boot Actuator, and what are its advantages?
    - How do you configure external properties in Spring Boot?
+   - What is the purpose of the @RestController annotation in Spring Boot?
+   - Explain the Spring Boot Starter concept and its benefits.
+   - What are Spring Boot Profiles, and how are they used?
+   - How does Spring Boot handle dependency management?
+   - What is the role of embedded servers in Spring Boot?

 7. **Spring Data**
-   - What is JpaRepository?
+   - What is JpaRepository, and how does it differ from other Spring Data repositories?
-   - Benefits of JPA Repository.
+   - What are the benefits of using JPA Repository in Spring Data?
-   - What is the @Transactional annotation?
+   - Explain the @Transactional annotation in the context of Spring Data.
-   - Different transaction strategies in Spring.
+   - What are the different transaction strategies available in Spring Data?
-   - How do you use the CrudRepository and PagingAndSortingRepository interfaces?
+   - How do you use the CrudRepository and PagingAndSortingRepository interfaces in Spring Data?
+   - What is Spring Data JPA, and how does it simplify data access in Spring applications?
+   - What is the purpose of Query Methods in Spring Data repositories?
+   - Explain the concept of Entity Graphs in Spring Data JPA and when to use them.
+   - What are the advantages of using Specifications in Spring Data JPA?
+   - How does Spring Data handle pagination and sorting of data?

 8. **Miscellaneous**
    - How to configure a Spring web application?